-Treatments for HG include improved hydration, dietary changes, rest, acupressure/acupuncture, and medications (such as antihistamines or drugs to address reflux and nausea).
+Treatments for HG include improved hydration, dietary changes, rest, acupressure/acupuncture, and medication, such as antihistamines or drugs to address reflux and nausea.
 It is very important to consult a doctor about possible interventions.
-Self-medication is especially risky because certain drugs can endanger a mother and/or affect fetal development (1, 3).
+Self-medication is especially risky because certain drugs can endanger a mother and/or affect fetal development.
 Severe cases of HG require a hospital visit where the mother receives IV fluids.
-They may also necessitate the use of feeding tubes, whether percutaneous endoscopic gastrostomy or nasogastric ones (1).
+They may also necessitate the use of feeding tubes, whether inserted through the skin and the stomach wall (percutaneous endoscopic gastrostomy or PEG) or through the nose (nasogastric).

 Will hyperemesis harm the baby?

-According to the Hyperemesis Education and Research (HER) Foundation, preliminary research has shown that babies born to mothers with HG often have normal outcomes (although there is a lack of long-term data).
-However, more severe cases of HG can put the baby at risk for certain health issues (5).
+According to the Hyperemesis Education and Research (HER) Foundation, preliminary research has shown that babies born to mothers with HG often have normal outcomes.
+However, there is a lack of long-term data.
+More severe cases of HG can put the baby at risk for certain health issues.

-Delayed treatment of vomiting can cause dehydration, which has negative effects on the baby.
-Dehydration can lead to the following complications for your baby (1):
+Delayed treatment of vomiting can cause dehydration, which can lead to complications for the baby such as:

 - Low amniotic fluid